Electroencephalographic field influence on calcium momentum waves: Classical and quantum considerations

 \subsection{Effects of $ \mathbf{A} $ on $ \mathbf{p} $}

 The momentum $ \mathbf{p} $ at issue is calculated for comparison to the vector potential.
-In neocortex, a $ \mathrm{Ca}^{2+} $ ion with mass $ m=6.6\times 10^{-26} $~kg, has speed on the order of 50~$ \mu $m/s \cite{Bellinger2005} to 100~$ \mu $m/s \cite{Ross2012}.
+In neocortex, a $ \mathrm{Ca}^{2+} $ ion with mass $ m=6.6\times 10^{-26} $~kg, has speed on the order of 50~$ \mu $m/s \citep{Bellinger2005} to 100~$ \mu $m/s \citep{Kuga+Sasaki+Takahara+Matsuki+Ikegaya2011,Ross2012}.
 This gives a momentum on the order of $ 10^{-30} $~kg-m/s.
-A study of molar concentrations gives an estimate of a $ \mathrm{Ca}^{2+} $ wave as comprised of tens of thousands of free ions representing about 1\% of a released set (the bulk being buffered), with a range of about 100~$ \mu $m, duration of about 500~ms, and concentrations ranging from 0.1-5~$ \mu $m \cite{Ross2012}.
+A wave of many ions could be modeled by scaling the mass $ m $.
+A study of molar concentrations gives an estimate of a $ \mathrm{Ca}^{2+} $ wave as comprised of tens of thousands of free ions representing about 1\% of a released set (the bulk being buffered), with a range of about 100~$ \mu $m, sometimes as much as 250~$ \mu $m \citep{Bowser+Khakh2007}, duration of more than 500~ms, and concentrations [$ \mathrm{Ca}^{2+} $] ranging from 0.1-5~$ \mu $M ($ \mu $M = $ 10^{-3} $~mol/m$ ^{3} $) \citep{Ross2012}.

 $ q\mathbf{A} $ can be calculated at several scales: